 Fox Run Silicone Baking Mat, 11-3/4 by 16-Inch

-When I bake bread, I like to preheat my quarter-sheet pan in the oven while the loaves are proofing on a silicon pad like this one.
+When I bake bread, I like to preheat my half-sheet pan in the oven while the loaves are proofing on a silicon pad like this one.
 Then transfer the pad to the pan and top with an inverted baking pan to capture the steam for nice crust and oven spring.
 These pads are also great for any application where you want to never worry about food stick… pizza for example… and they keep their structure and function at temperatures as high as 500 degrees.

 Progressive International HGT-11 Folding Mandoline Slicer